Undergraduate Entrepreneurship Courses

 MHR 322 – Introduction to Entrepreneurial Management

-Prerequisites: Not open to Undergraduates in the School of Business or Graduate students
+Prerequisites: Not open to Graduate students

-This class is for non-business majors who are interested in learning more about entrepreneurship.
+This class is for non-business and business majors who are interested in learning more about entrepreneurship.
 Students do not need prior business or entrepreneurial experience and do not need to have immediate plans to become an entrepreneur.
 The course provides a general introduction to entrepreneurship as an economic phenomena as well as a possible career option.
 The course covers a broad range of topics, including evaluating opportunities, building a team, testing for market validation, and financing a startup.
 Students participate in an entrepreneurial project during the course to apply course concepts in real-time.
 Course assignments include readings, videos, quizzes, activities, group project work, and real-world applications.
 The skills developed in this course are based on proven techniques for startup ventures.
 But the course helps students develop an entrepreneurial mindset that is valuable in any organization, including growth companies, large corporations, non-profits, and public service entities.

 MHR 434 – Venture Creation